-Based on Article 40 of Regulation ((EC) No 1907/2006) (the REACH Regulation), ECHA examined your testing proposal(s) and decided as follows.
+Based on Article 40 of Regulation ((EC) No 1907/2006) (the REACH Regulation), ECHA examined your testing proposal and decided as follows.

-Your testing proposal is accepted and you are requested to carry out:
+Your testing proposal is modified and you are requested to carry out:

-- Extended one-generation reproductive toxicity study (Annex X, Section 8.7.3.; test method: EU B.56./OECD TG 443) in rats, oral route with the registered substance specified as follows: - Ten weeks premating exposure duration for the parental (P0) generation; - Dose level setting shall aim to induce some toxicity at the highest dose level; - Cohort 1A (Reproductive toxicity); - Cohort 1B (Reproductive toxicity) without extension to mate the Cohort 1B animals to produce the F2 generation.
+- 1. Extended one-generation reproductive toxicity study (Annex X, Section 8.7.3.; test method: OECD TG 443) in rats, oral route with the registered substance specified as follows: - At least two weeks premating exposure duration for the parental (P0) generation; - Dose level setting shall aim to induce systemic toxicity at the highest dose level; - Cohort 1A (Reproductive toxicity); - Cohort 1B (Reproductive toxicity) with extension to mate the Cohort 1B animals to produce the F2 generation.